JoryHogeveen/view-admin-as/readme.txt

 *	Apply defaults when registering a new user (in a multisite this is done when a user is added to its first blog)
 *	Import/Export role defaults
 *	Disable the "screen settings" option and/or lock the meta boxes for all users that don't have access to this plugin

+= Module: Role manager (role editor) =

+*	Add, edit or delete roles
+*	Grant and/or add capabilities to roles
+*	Clone roles
+*	Update role capabilities from current view

 = Compatibility & Integrations =